AdrianaVillagran/til-app/README.md

 * Run a Wikipedia API search by topic when the user uploads a post
 * Have a Twitter feed sidebar with #TIL tweets
 * View other users' profiles
-* Keep other users' beads of wisdom on your dashboard
+* Collect other users' beads of wisdom on your dashboard

 ##Screenshot(s)